ASE A3 Manual Drive Train and Axles

 9.

 Answer A is correct.
-The internal springs weaken and break, causing the excessive movement; this causes the secondary plate to oscillate, resulting in a noise and driveline vibration.
+The internal springs weaken and break, causing excessive movement; this causes the secondary plate to oscillate, resulting in a noise and driveline vibration.

 Answer B is wrong.
-A dual mass flywheel contains two plates, a bearing, and internal springs that absorb torsional vibrations.
+A dual-mass flywheel contains two plates, a bearing, and internal springs that absorb torsional vibrations.
 They are difficult to resurface.

 Answer C is wrong.
 Technician A is correct.